 Hawaii has a high tax on alcohol which means regular drinking can do some damage to your budget.
 The average drink at a regular bar or restaurant will cost between $10 and $15.
-The bigger cities in Hawaii will have more of a party culture compared to the smaller island towns.
+If you’re looking for a wild night out, the bigger cities in Hawaii will have more of a party culture compared to the smaller island towns.

 - Beer – $5 – $9 for a pint of beer is about the standard amount.

 - Wine – A regular glass of wine will cost between $10 and $17.

 - Cocktail – Cocktails will cost about $15 – $20.